surniaulula/wpsso/readme.txt

 	* None.
 * **Bugfixes**
 	* Fixed detection of json scripts with unencoded characters in the post content.
-	* Fixed missing update manager information in the config array.
+	* Fixed missing download information for add-ons in the config array.
 * **Developer Notes**
 	* Updated `SucomUtil::get_json_scripts()` to return the CSS id or md5 of json scripts.
 	* Updated `WpssoJsonFiltersPropHasPart->maybe_comment_json_scripts()` to comment json scripts using the CSS id or md5.